-Minister for Senior Citizens: INVIs report shows the need to continue working on coordination in the reform of elderly care
+Minister for Senior Citizens: INVIs "temperature measurement" paves the way for changes in the reform of elderly care

-The Ministry of Senior Citizens has just published the first part of INVI's report on the core values of the senior citizens' reform, and the report is already prompting consideration of how the reform should be implemented.
-This is the first time in Danish politics that ongoing insights are being gained through feedback loops on how a reform works in practice.
+The Ministry of Senior Citizens has just published the first part of INVI's report on how the core values of the senior citizen reform are perceived by practitioners and senior citizens in elderly care, and the report is already leading to considerations on how the reform should be implemented.
+This is the first time that Danish politics has gained ongoing insights through feedback loops on how a reform works in practice.
+Read the full report here.

 "The survey indicates that the intentions of the Elderly Care Act are not just words on paper, but that they are largely understood in practice, where the reform is to take effect," says Minister for the Elderly Mette Kierkgaard (M) in a press release.
 "I am incredibly pleased and it confirms that we are on the right track and that the reform is already gaining ground."